Emerillon language: Consonants

-Emerillon Vowels: i, u, ɨ, e, a, o, and ǝ.
+Vowels

 Prosody

-In addition to the alphabetical phonology, the Emerillon language contains a definite prosody which is common amongst the other similar Tupi family languages.
+In addition to the phonology, the Emerillon language contains a definite prosody which is common amongst the other similar Tupi family languages.
 An expression meant to stand out or hold importance tends to vary broadly in pitch, with the highest pitch points being placed on the verb or verbs.
 Considering the SOV syntax format of the language, this means that a potent phrase will increase in pitch until the verb, where the major accent is found.